Did West Virginia accept the Medicaid Expansion?

 What is the Obamacare Medicaid expansion in West Virginia, exactly?
 The Affordable Care Act Medicaid expansion enhanced the medical care industry across the country by introducing regulations, funding and more.
 The ACA Medicaid expansion includes new policies, that states were given the option to adopt, which extend health care coverage to a whole new group of potential recipients.
 For residents, the Obamacare Medicaid expansion details only affect the state if the new guidelines were accepted.
 West Virginia approved and implemented the expansion regulations, which widens Medicaid eligibility beyond pregnant women, minors, the elderly, the disabled and others.
 The Affordable Care Act Medicaid eligibility requirements were made more lenient by the new guidelines, opening the door for thousands of potential adults who might not have health insurance otherwise.
 Those asking, “What is the expansion of Medicaid in West Virginia?” can find information about the Affordable Care Act Medicaid application, the ACA Medicaid expansion cost to states and more in the sections below.

-ACA Medicaid Expansion in West Virginia
+Learn About the ACA Medicaid Expansion in West Virginia

 The new guidelines presented by the ACA expansion of Medicaid were made available across the country to every state and the District of Columbia.
 West Virginia, along with 30 other states and Washington, D.C., accepted the extension of Medicaid, while the remaining 19 states did not.
 For residents of the state, this means that the WV Medicaid application removes many previous qualification factors.
 Now, the program grants coverage to applicants in a different income bracket, compared to before.